permutationlock/aven-cfmt/README.md

 Tab characters `\t` are legal everywhere whitespace is allowed, but will only be rendered if they appear within comments or string literals.

+### Parse depth

+The `aven-cfmt` C parser is not particularly well designed, and a combinatorial explosion of backtracking can occur with some pathological inputs.
+My hack to solve this (and satisfy the fuzzer) was to put a limit on the depth of the parse tree.
+If valid source code contains extremely long expressions and/or if-else chains, then this depth limit may become a problem.
+The `--depth N` command line argument or the `// aven cfmt depth: N` control comment may be used to change the parse depth limit in such cases.

 ## Errors

 The formatter will only render code that it can correctly parse.